 Travel regulations require each District to adopt a formal policy and procedure pertaining to travel and expense reimbursement for its employees and board members.
-The regulations require the District to establish a maximum travel for the year and to ensure that the maximum is not exceeded.
-The regulations also require that all travel be preapproved by the Board of Education and that the approval must be itemized by event, event total cost, and individuals attending.
+The regulations require the District to establish a maximum travel for the year and to ensure that the maximum amount is not exceeded.
+The regulations also require that all travel be preapproved by the Board of Education and Superintendent and that a brief report detailing the key issues addressed at the travel event must be submitted after the travel event has occurred.